waynehartman/SafariSplitScreen/README.md

 # SafariSplitScreen
 Super-basic Xcode 7 project that uses `SFSafariViewController` so that you can have a splitscreen browsing experience on supported multitasking devices.
-This is app is for entertainment purposes only and shouldn't be considered a serious app.
+This app is for entertainment purposes only and shouldn't be considered a serious app.

 ## Limitations